Lab #11, Friday April 6

-The purpose of this lab is to give you practice with virtual functions and more with graphics.
+The purpose of this lab is to give you practice with inheritance.

 Complete the following non-coding steps:

 Set up a Visual Studio project with the OpenGL graphics library as described in Lab 9.

 Copy these files into your new project source code folder, in place of the Main.cpp file from Lab 9. : Main.cpp,

 Add the files to your project's source code

 You should be able to compile and run the project as long as the DLL and LIB files are in the right place.

 The program creates three rectangles and three ovals and draws them on the screen.